nodejs/node-addon-api/doc/async_worker.md

 Sets the error message for the error that happened during the execution.
-Setting an error message will cause the `Napi::AsyncWorker::OnError` method to be invoked instead of `Napi::AsyncWorker::OnOKOnOK` once the `Napi::AsyncWorker::Execute` method completes.
+Setting an error message will cause the `Napi::AsyncWorker::OnError` method to be invoked instead of `Napi::AsyncWorker::OnOK` once the `Napi::AsyncWorker::Execute` method completes.

 ```cpp